 I offer psychotherapy and counselling, time-limited or on-going input, short-term or long-term contracts and training.

 Training and qualifications

 I trained at the Bowlby Centre, to become an attachment-based psychoanalytic psychotherapist.

 I have been working as a psychotherapist in private practice since December 2008.

-Prior to training as a psychotherapist I was a HCPC-registered dietitian for over 20 years.
-Although over this time I worked with a wide range of specialties, in the last 15 years I primarily worked with people with eating disorders, including anorexia nervosa, bulimia nervosa and binge eating disorder.
+Prior to training as a psychotherapist, I was an HCPC-registered dietitian for over 20 years.
+Although over this time I worked with a wide range of specialities, in the last 15 years I primarily worked with people with eating disorders, including anorexia nervosa, bulimia nervosa and binge eating disorder.

 I co-wrote 2 books on recovering from eating disorders, one written for professionals and one as a self-help book.
 The treatment of eating disorders/disordered eating remains an interest for me in my work as a psychotherapist.